-NOTE: The MDS-AD Controller only supports Double-Density disks at this time nshrz North Star Horizon with MDS-AD Disk Controller
+\ \ \ NOTE: The MDS-AD Controller only supports Double-Density disks at this time \ \ nshrz

 MDSAD - North Star MDS-AD Disk Controller, Memory Mapped to 0xE800-0xEBFF.

 There is a configuration file that configures SIMH to simulate a North Star Horizon System with an MDS-AD Disk Controller.
 This configuration file is the definitive reference for proper simulator configuration, and should be preferred over the following description if there is any discrepancy.
 This configuration file is: